JOHNNYMACONNY/ybf-studio/docs/pulsesync_inspiration_implementation.md

 # PulseSync Inspiration Implementation

 ## Overview
-This document outlines the implementation of PulseSync-inspired design elements into the AudioServiceApp, creating a more sophisticated, modern, and professional user experience.
+This document outlines the implementation of PulseSync-inspired design elements into the YBF Studio, creating a more sophisticated, modern, and professional user experience.

 ## Key Improvements Made